Nephronophthisis: Management

 The management of this condition can be done via-improvement of any electrolyte imbalance, as well as, high blood pressure and low red blood cell counts (anemia) treatment as the individual's condition warrants.

 Epidemiology

 Nephronophthisis occurs equally in both sexes and has an estimate 9 in about 8 million rate in individuals.
-Nephronophthisis is the leading monogenic cause of end-stage kidney disease.
+Nephronophthisis is the leading monogenic cause of end-stage kidney disease in the first three decades of life.